unisonweb/unison/unison-src/transcripts/destructuring-binds.output.md

       2 |   (a,b) = (a Nat.+ b, 19)

   Some common causes of this error include:
-    * Your current perspective is too deep to contain the definition in its subtree
+    * Your current namespace is too deep to contain the definition in its subtree
     * The definition is part of a library which hasn't been added to this project